 1/4 cup raspberry or cherry jam

-Preheat oven to 375 degrees F. Spray a large baking sheet with vegetable-oil cooking spray.
+Preheat oven to 375 degrees F. Place oven rack in middle of oven.
+Lightly spray a large baking sheet with vegetable-oil cooking spray.

-If needed, recut scones to separate and serve and serve warm or transfer to a rack to cool completely.
+Remove from oven.
+If needed, re-cut scones to separate and serve and serve warm or transfer to a rack to cool completely.

 Tips: When the scones are cool, wrap airtight and hold at room temperature for up to one day or freeze to store longer.
 To reheat, unwrap scones (thaw wrapped, if frozen) and place onto a baking sheet.
 Bake in a 350 degrees oven 8 to 10 minutes or until warm.